 - OSS project has a master branch and tracks releases with tags or branches.

-- Forked project’s development branch is a copy of a release branch or tag.
+- A forked project’s development branch is a copy of a release branch or tag.

 Configuration information in .patch directory

-- Apply and test patches on HEAD of apache/calcite/master.
+- Apply and test patches on the HEAD of apache/calcite/master.

-- git-patch fails if any of the patches cannot applied, typically because of conflicts.
+- git-patch fails if any of the patches cannot be applied, typically because of conflicts.

-- Developer fixes conflicts and generates new patches with the help of git-patch.
+- The developer fixes conflicts and generates new patches with the help of git-patch.

 git-patch can be wrapped in a CI system like Jenkins to help detect failures immediately.

-Prompt alerts and checkpointing has helped developers to not get bogged down by upgrade tasks every time a new release is planned.
+Prompt alerts and checkpointing have helped developers not get bogged down by upgrade tasks every time a new release is planned.
 After git-patch was adopted, a new release with open source and custom patches is available within an hour.
 Most of the time is taken in running unit tests.